 2(b).
 On the second line of Section 2 write in the complete business or residence address of the lienholder.
 You can locate financial institution details here.

 2(c).
-Visit a local notary office and have the REG 227 notarized.
+Visit a local notary office and have the REG 227 notarized if you intend on having lienholder information removed from your duplicate title.
 A notary public is a public official appointed by a state government to help deter fraud.
 Notary publics witness the signing of important documents and verify the identity of the signer(s), the signer(s) willingness to sign the documents, and the signer(s) awareness of the contents of the document or transaction.
 You will be required to provide valid identification and submit to a thumb print recording.
 Notarization is an absolute requirement if a lienholder exists on a vehicle's registration.